GEOSwift/GEOSwift/README.md

 CocoaPods is a dependency manager for Cocoa projects.
 To install GEOS.swift with CocoaPods:

-* Make sure CocoaPods is installed (SQLite.swift requires version 0.37 or greater).
+* Make sure CocoaPods is installed (GEOS.swift requires version 0.37 or greater).

 * Update your `Podfile` to include the following: